How Black Friday Became Golden? Case study

 We also launched a Messenger chatbot, which went to work sending info about our deal to interested users after they commented under the post.

-The average price of lead generation on Social Media channel during the Black Friday campaign was $2.24.
+The average price of lead generation on Social Media channels during the Black Friday campaign was $2.24.

 We ran 15 mailing campaigns, sending over 65 000 emails to our subscribers.
 And we got some promising results: